 A thorough, clearly detailed building contract is the first steps to a successful building or construction project.
 Not only does it provide a solid foundation for moving forward with the good understanding of project expectations, it provides valuable protections.

 To ensure you're starting your project on a good foot, both you and the other party should consult with a qualified legal advisor prior to signing the contract to ensure it covers all applicable legal requirements.

 If your project has special requirements that are not covered by a standard builder contract template, or you want to receive some advice before you proceed, you can post your legal need or job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.